Advanced workflows with parallel steps

 - Parallel pipelines where step order is explicitly defined (advanced)

 With the parallel execution mode, you can define complex pipelines with fan-in/out configurations capable of matching even the most complicated workflows within an organization.

-Notice that in Codefresh parallel execution is unrelated with stages.
+In Codefresh, parallel execution is unrelated to stages.
 Stages are only a way to visually organize your pipeline steps.
 The actual execution is independent from the visual layout in the logs view.

 Before going any further make sure that you are familiar with the basics of Codefresh pipelines.

 - Parallel mode

 The sequential mode is very easy to understand and visualize.